John T. Downey: Capture

 As they flew to the pickup spot in Manchuria by night, they dropped supplies and food to the operative team, along with the harness for the snatch pickup.
 The plane made a second pass 45 minutes later; Downey's view through the cargo doors showed the courier ready on the ground.
 As the pilots began a descent, they were ambushed: "Snow-colored sheets snapped back to reveal two anti-aircraft guns on either side of the plane, which started to fire simultaneously."
 The C-47's engine was disabled by bullets, and it began to crash through a nearby forest.
 When the plane finally hit the ground, it broke into two parts.
 Except for a bullet that had grazed Downey's cheek, he and Fecteau emerged from the crash with just bruises and scrapes; however, the pilots were killed because the leaking fuel had ignited in the cockpit.

 Downey and Fecteau were immediately captured.
 A Chinese officer told them in English, "Your future is very dark."
 Then, the officer asked, "Who is Jack Downey?"
 One of the operatives who was recruited and trained by Downey quickly identified his handler.
 Afterwards, the CIA concluded that its Third Force operatives "had been turned immediately after being dropped into China" and Downey's mission was a trap.
 However, Downey said, "I found out later at our trial that our Chinese radio operator had been forced to cooperate."
 Because of a CIA blunder, all of Third Force's Chinese operatives had trained together with Downey, so the entire program was at risk by the capture or turning of just one agent.

 A few hours after the airplane was shot down, a radio message was sent to the CIA field base indicating that the operation had gone according to plans and that the airplane was on its way back to base.
 However, on the morning of November 30, the C-47 did not return.
 The CIA came up with a cover story for the missing men, saying that a commercial flight with two pilots and two U.S. Defense Department civilian employees had disappeared somewhere over the Sea of Japan while flying from South Korea to Japan—changing the date to four days after the actual covert operation.
 The United States military searched the area but failed to come up with any leads.

-Downey's mother received a telegram from CIA Director Walter Bendell Smith on December 7, 1952, stating that her son was a passenger on a routine commercial flight that was overdue.
+Downey's mother received a telegram from CIA Director Walter Bedell Smith on December 7, 1952, stating that her son was a passenger on a routine commercial flight that was overdue.
 Smith wrote, "There is grave fear that he may have been lost."
 When the Chinese failed to notify the United States of Downey and Fecteau's capture, CIA analysts incorrectly concluded that the men were dead rather than captured.
 Smith notified their families that their sons were officially "presumed dead" on December 4, 1953.